opencv/opencv/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.markdown

 Nevertheless, remember that increasing the size of a component also increases the size of the whole picture in the memory.

-Creating a *Mat* object explicitly
+Creating a Mat object explicitly
 ----------------------------------

-In the @ref Load_Save_Image tutorial you have already learned how to write a matrix to an image file by using the @ref cv::imwrite() function.
+In the @ref tutorial_load_save_image tutorial you have already learned how to write a matrix to an image file by using the @ref cv::imwrite() function.
 However, for debugging purposes it's much more convenient to see the actual values.
 You can do this using the \<\< operator of *Mat*.
 Be aware that this only works for two dimensional matrices.